Museum Renovations

 Collaborative Exhibit Design

 In 2019, Mesa Verde partnered with the University of Colorado Museum of Natural History (CU Boulder) to plan for the next century of the Mesa Verde Museum.
-Together we are engaging Native communities, archeologists, and other stakeholders in a collaborative design process.
+For the past five years we have been engaging Native communities, archeologists, and other stakeholders in a collaborative design process.
 The redesigned museum will tell a comprehensive story about Mesa Verde National Park from multiple perspectives.

 The new exhibits will provide accessible, interactive experiences, and protect irreplaceable cultural items.
 An added benefit of this partnership is the involvement of university students who are gaining invaluable learning experiences while making substantial contributions to this project.